NASA-IMPACT/SuryaBench/CoronalExtrapolation/README.md

 ### HDU #3: Coronal Potential Field Source Surface (PFSS) Spherical Harmonic Coefficients

 Array of shape (2, 91, 91) representing the G and H spherical harmonic coefficients of the coronal PFSS solution, Schmidt normalized.
 Because the files were written in fortran, these are upper triangular matrices when read in C array order.
-We recommend the [PySHTools](https://shtools.github.io/SHTOOLS/) library for working with spherical harmonics in python.
+We recommend the [PySHTools](https://shtools.github.io/SHTOOLS/) library for working with spherical harmonics in python, including evaluating `B` vectors at arbitrary points.

 ### HDU #4: Internal Records
 This HDU holds internal records and can be ignored.